-King River Press has coined the term folk ku – 民句 min-ku in Japanese or mín jù in Chinese – to honour the memory of Japan’s Meiji era writer Master Masaoka Shiki (1867 – 1902), the founder of stand alone haiku 俳句 (from renga’s 連歌 hokku 発句), and to distinguish between Japanese short form poetry penned from lived experience, opposed to those verses formed from kūsō 空想 – the imagination.
+King River Press has coined the term folk ku – 民句 min-ku in Japanese or mín jù in Chinese – to honour the memory of Japan’s Meiji era writer Master Masaoka Shiki (1867 – 1902) and to distinguish between Japanese short form poetry penned from lived experience, opposed to those verses formed from kūsō 空想 – the imagination.
+Master Shiki is famous for being the founder of stand alone haiku 俳句 (from renga’s 連歌 hokku 発句).

 During the 1890s, with a concern that Japanese verse was dying and partly inspired by Western-style Victorian era literature and realist painting, Shiki sought to popularise and simplify haiku 俳句, and later tanka 短歌, by proposing a new style he called ‘sketching from life’ – shasei 寫生, which is the Chinese term for sketch.
 Shiki had learned Chinese and Confucian classics in his youth and penned hundreds of poems in the language, therefore this could also have influenced these reforms.

 Forthcoming: a short biography of Masaoka Shiki with reference links.
 For now, this is a great read by Charles Trumbull if you would like to understand more about the life of Shiki and shasei and here you can enjoy some of Shiki’s haiku.